Sexual assault: Australia

 Sexual assault is considered a gendered crime which results in 85% of sexual assaults never coming to the attention of the criminal justice system according to the Australian Bureau of Statistics.
-This is due to low reporting rates, treatment of victims and distrust of the criminal justice system, difficulty in obtaining evidence and the belief in sexual assault myths.

-However, once a person is charged, the public prosecutor will decide whether the case will proceed to trial based on whether there is sufficient evidence and whether a case is in the public interest.
+This is due to low reporting rates, treatment of victims and distrust of the criminal justice system, difficulty in obtaining evidence and the belief in sexual assault myths; however, once a person is charged, the public prosecutor will decide whether the case will proceed to trial based on whether there is sufficient evidence and whether a case is in the public interest.
 Once the matter has reached trial, the matter will generally be heard in the District Court.
 This is because sexually violent crimes are mostly categorised as indictable offences (serious offences), as opposed to summary offences (minor offences).
 Sexual offences can also be heard in the Supreme Court, but more generally if the matter is being heard as an appeal.
 Once the matter is being heard, the prosecution must provide evidence which proves "beyond reasonable doubt" that the offence was committed by the defendant.
+The standard of proof is vital in checking the power of the state.
-The standard of proof is vital in checking the power of the State.
-While as previously stated that each jurisdiction (State and Territory) has its own sexual offence legislation, there are many common elements to any criminal offence that advise on how the offence is defined and what must be proven by the prosecution in order to find the defendant guilty.
-These elements are known as Actus Reus which comprises the physical element (see Ryan v Regina [1967]) and the Mens Rea which comprises the mental element (see He Kaw Teh (1985)).

-Notable sexual assault cases which have resulted in convictions are Regina v Bilal Skaf [2005] and Regina v Mohommed Skaf [2005] which were highly visible in New South Wales within the media the 2000s.
-These cases were closely watched by the media and led to legislative changes such as the passing of the Crimes Amendment (Aggravated Sexual Assault in Company) Act 2001 No 62 which dramatically increased the sentences for 'gang rapists' by creating a new category of crime known as Aggravated Sexual Assault in Company.
+While each jurisdiction (State and Territory) has its own sexual offence legislation, there are many common elements to any criminal offence that advise on how the offence is defined and what must be proven by the prosecution in order to find the defendant guilty.
+These elements are known as actus reus, which comprises the physical element (Ryan v Regina, 1967), and the mens rea, which comprises the mental element (He Kaw Teh, 1985).
+Notable sexual assault cases which have resulted in convictions are Regina v Bilal Skaf (2005), as well as Regina v Mohommed Skaf (2005), which were highly visible in New South Wales within the media the 2000s.
+These cases were closely watched by the media and led to legislative changes such as the passing of the Crimes Amendment (Aggravated Sexual Assault in Company) Act 2001 No 62, which dramatically increased the sentences for 'gang rapists' by creating a new category of crime known as Aggravated Sexual Assault in Company.
 Changes were also made to the Crimes (Sentencing Procedure) Act 1999.
-This change is known as the Crimes (Sentencing Procedure) Amendment (Victim Impact Statements) Act 2004 No 3 which expands the category of offences in respect of which a Local Court may receive and consider Victim Impact Statements to include some indictable offences which are usually dealt with summarily.
+This change is known as the Crimes (Sentencing Procedure) Amendment (Victim Impact Statements) Act 2004 No 3, which expands the category of offences in respect of which a Local Court may receive and consider Victim Impact Statements to include some indictable offences which are usually dealt with summarily.

 Canada

 Sexual assault is defined as sexual contact with another person without that other person's consent.
 Consent is defined in section 273.1(1) as "the voluntary agreement of the complainant to engage in the sexual activity in question".
 Section 265 of the Criminal Code defines the offences of assault and sexual assault.
 Section 271 criminalizes "Sexual assault", section 272 criminalizes "Sexual assault with a weapon, threats to a third party or causing bodily harm" and section 273 criminalizes "Aggravated sexual assault".